stackblitz/bolt.new/README.md

 git clone https://github.com/Bolt-CE/bolt.git
 ```

-2. Rename .env.example to .env.local and add your LLM API key.
+2. Rename env.example to .env.local and add your LLM API key.

 3. Run Bolt using one of the 3 following ways: